wesselb/NeuralProcesses.jl/README.md

     # number of heads to employ (each head will use a
     # `div(dim_embedding, num_heads)`-dimensional embedding), and the number of
     # layers in the embedding MLPs.
 As ANPs employ attention for the
-    # deterministic representations, this is chained with a `Deterministic`
+    # deterministic representations, this is chained with a
-    # likelihood.
+    # `DeterministicLikelihood`.
     Chain(
         attention(
             dim_x             =dim_x,